The Best Cafes in Hobart for Coffee, Brunch & Beyond

 Lēoht

 Lēoht has brought a golden glow to one of Hobart’s prettiest suburbs — a cafe that feels as nourishing as the food it serves.
 Open Thursday to Monday, the menu reads like sunshine on a plate: cornbread with jalapeño, egg and avo; Ayurvedic rice with lentils, seeds and kippers (or tofu for the plant-based crew); and buckwheat pancakes dressed in banana, hazelnuts and cream.
-Coffee, wine, warmth — it’s all here, and you’ll want to linger.
+Coffee, wine, warmth — it’s all here, and you’ll want to stick around.

 46A Hampden Road, Battery Point